- Location: Oregon

 Provide the Required Documents and Information

 - Proof of residency.
-See the Oregon DMV's requirements to establish residency.
+See the Oregon Driver and Motor Vehicle Services Division (DMV) requirements to establish residency.

 - Provide proof of identity and residence.
 See the DMV's list of acceptable documents.